bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 so when you've made it past pitch you need to compare the ramp-up cost (the number of hunts and Crescent cheese needed to make it through Twilight, Midnight and Pitch) against the benefits of coming back later with an additional upgrade.
 Cannon-1 and Moat-2 are probably candidates for early retreat, as they don't require a lot of Bloodstones and you're still losing a lot of HP in the later phases of night.
+The upgrades are explain in the [upgrades section](#upgrades).

 #### The mice